google/keep-sorted/README.md

 It can be useful to sort an entire group based on a non-prefix substring.
-The option `by_regex=…` takes a comma-separated list of [regular expressions][regex-sytax] that will be applied to the group, and then sorting will take place on just the results of the regular expressions.
+The option `by_regex=…` takes a comma-separated list of [regular expressions] that will be applied to the group, and then sorting will take place on just the results of the regular expressions.

 > [!TIP]